 More and more people these days are opting for Medicare Advantage plans offered by private insurers, since they provide all the rights and benefits of Original Medicare and often include coverage for prescription drugs, plus dental, vision and hearing care.

 - Many Medicare Advantage plans have monthly premiums as low as $0

-- If you choose a Medicare Advantage plan, you’ll need to continue to pay the monthly Medicare Part B premium ($135.50 in 2019) in addition to the Medicare Advantage plan premium.
+- If you choose a Medicare Advantage plan, you’ll need to continue to pay the monthly Medicare Part B premium ($144.60 or higher depending on your income in 2020) in addition to the Medicare Advantage plan premium.

 - Medicare Supplement plans can’t be combined with Medicare Advantage plans, but all Medicare Advantage plans offer annual maximum out-of-pocket limits, after which you’ll pay nothing for covered services.